UnboundStudios/colours-missing/README.md

 ## How to Run Game
 * Clone or Fork Repo
-* Open Game.rpg from root folder in RPGMaker MV
+* Open Game.rpgproject from root folder in RPGMaker MV
 * On the top bar hit play

 ## Controls: